 What follows, then, is one narrative, assembled from the best current evidence, of how the Pyramid of Khufu — and thus by extension the other gradated pyramids of Egypt, on the Giza Plateau and elsewhere — were built.
 It is necessarily speculative, and is doubtless wrong in some details.
 But it will, at the very least, paint a picture of how such things could have been managed without recourse to magic or any high technology of the sort the ancient Egyptians definitely did not possess.
 Further, it will provide one set of reasonable answers to questions about why certain things are as they are inside the Pyramid of Khufu in particular, a structure which has long puzzled historians and archaeologists with its unusual number and arrangement of internal passages and chambers in comparison to any of the other pyramids of ancient Egypt.

 Of course, would-be builders of any stripe must have sufficient building materials.
-Those working under Hemiunu to construct the Pyramid of Khufu required no less 5.5 million tons of limestone to complete the project.
+Those working under Hemiunu to construct the Pyramid of Khufu required no less than 5.5 million tons of limestone to complete the project.
 Even Giovanni Belzoni during his early excavations on the Giza Plateau in 1818 was able to deduce from the archaeological evidence around him that the vast majority of this limestone must have been quarried right there on the plateau.
 It wasn’t until the 1990s, however, that archaeologists mounted a concerted effort to excavate and understand the quarry sites themselves.
 They now believe that the Pyramid of Khufu’s insatiable appetite for stone was fed almost entirely from a single quarry located about 650 feet (200 meters) south of the building site.

 The quarry was relatively convenient in terms of distance, but decidedly inconvenient in another sense.
 Moving the stone from it to the building site was a literal uphill battle; the source of the stone lay 125 vertical feet (38 meters) below its ultimate destination.
 Undaunted, the workers first built a road leading from the quarry to the building site, the remains of which have been partially uncovered by modern archaeologists.
 Great blocks of limestone, many of them weighing two tons or more, were chipped laboriously out of the bedrock, then levered onto wooden sledges on rollers.
 These assemblages were then manhandled up the road by teams of ten to twenty workers, using copious amounts of water to lubricate the rollers; illustrations of just such a process have actually been discovered on the walls of ancient tombs.
 In 1997, under the auspices of the American television program NOVA, a team of researchers was able to duplicate this feat on a small scale.
 “Although we failed to match the best efforts of the ancient builders,” noted team leader Mark Lehner, “it was abundantly clear that their expertise was the result not of some mysterious technology or secret sophistication, but generations of practice and experience.”